Nish-19/Nish-19.github.io/_posts/2021-02-14-BERTology Transfer Learning in Natural Language Processing.md

 |:--:|
 | *BERT Pre-Training Procedure* |

 Well, everything fine until now.
 But there is a catch.
-The above mentioned decoder architecture of Transformers doesn’t learn “bi-directional” contextualized embeddings making it less sophisticated in comparison to ELMo (Bi-Directional LSTM based architecture for generating dynamic contextualized embeddings).
+Transformer's decoder mentioned above architecture doesn't learn "bi-directional" contextualized embeddings, making it less sophisticated than ELMo (Bi-Directional LSTM based architecture for generating dynamic contextualized embeddings).

 Well, BERT said why not combine the idea of both ELMo and Transformers?

 BERT stands for Bidirectional Encoder Representations from Transformers.
-It uses the transformer encoder part and trains a “masked language model” randomly masking 15% of its input tokens.
+It uses the transformer encoder part and trains a "masked language model" randomly masking 15% of its input tokens.
 The task is to predict these tokens correctly.

-Now for incorporating sentence level knowledge, BERT introduces another task in the pre-training – “The next sentence prediction”.
+BERT introduces another task in the pre-training – "The next sentence prediction" for incorporating sentence level knowledge.
 The task here is to determine if the second sentence follows the first one.
 For doing so, BERT introduces its special way of tokenization.
-The first token outputted by BERT is the <CLS> token which contains information about the next sentence classification task.
-Apart from this the two sentences are separated by a special <SEP> token.
+BERT's first token is the <CLS> token, which contains information about the next sentence classification task.
+Apart from this, the two sentences are separated by a special <SEP> token.

-In addition to single-sentence classification task and single sentence tagging task, this additional mechanism of pre-training for next sentence prediction allows BERT to solve a array of problems.
-These include sentence pair classification tasks like Natural Language Inference tasks, and question answering tasks.
+In addition to the single-sentence classification task and single sentence tagging task, this additional pre-training mechanism for next sentence prediction allows BERT to solve various problems.
+These include sentence pair classification tasks like Natural Language Inference tasks and question answering tasks.

 | <img width="690" alt="bert_types" src="https://user-images.githubusercontent.com/41947720/107882874-c7137380-6f11-11eb-992e-07464561673f.png"> |
 |:--:|